Master Plan Adopted by the Parks and Recreation Advisory Board

-The master plan was presented to the City of Colorado Springs’ Parks, Recreation and Cultural Services Advisory Board April 12, during which board members recommended changes to the plan.
-Those changes include:
+The master plan was adopted by the City of Colorado Springs’ Parks, Recreation and Cultural Services Advisory Board on May 10, 2018

 Some highlights of the North Cheyenne Cañon Master Plan:

 - 350+ residents participated in the drafting of the plan

 - The park will expand from 19 to 35 miles of trails

 - Recommendation of improved parking and additional trailheads

 Our Mountain Park Needs You!